SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ```

 ### -DistributionName

-Specifies the distribution names of distributions to run the command in.
+Specifies the name of a distribution to run the command in.
-Wildcards are permitted.
-By default, the command is executed in the default distribution.

 ```yaml
 Type: String[]